martes, 24 de octubre de 2023

-The 3-day programme will include various talks and generous time slots for discussions and networking.
-There will be drinks in the evening of the 23rd at the Leonardo Royal Grand Harbour.
-The usual ITAC evening evening meal will be hosted at the Dancing Man (dancingmanbrewery.co.uk) on the evening of October 24th
+The 3-day programme will include various talks along with a tour of NOC and generous time slots for discussions and networking.
+There will be drinks on the evening of the 23rd at The HarBar within the Harbour Hotel in Ocean Village, Southampton.
+The usual ITAC evening meal will be hosted at the Dancing Man (dancingmanbrewery.co.uk) on the evening of October 24th.

 ITAC's membership comprises the oil industry (i.e. members of OSRL and other GRN OSROs), international organisations (ITOPF, IMO, IOPC etc), and Governmental organisations (USCG, NOAA, etc...)
 R&D institutes (SINTEF, CEDRE, GoMRI etc...).
 It also includes academic institutes involved in industry-backed studies and other organisations with a non-commercial interest in improving oil spill response.